 sidewalk, at a city park, or shopping mall, you have no expectation of

-privacy, and someone so inclined could repeatedly take your picture
+privacy, and someone so inclined can repeatedly take your picture,

 without breaking any privacy laws.
 Unless, of course, you have a